nyberry/nyberrysite/blog/moser.md

 <hr>

-But shelve that for a moment, and let me tell you about a few patients I dealt with recently.
+But shelve that for a moment, and let me tell you about a few patients I made up.

 An elderly lady, who had pain from a cracked rib.
 She felt it go when she leaned over a sofa arm 6 weeks earlier.
 It was painful to sneeze, and the pain was bothering her at night.